intersystems/git-source-control/docs/hcc.md

 - Configure the mappings in the settings.
 From the Settings page in the source control menu, view the Mappings configuration and confirm it matches the other namespaces.
 Below is a sample of a common mapping configuration.

 ![Mappings Configuration](images/hcc/configuremappings.png)
+TODO: fix this, show NoFolders for HL7 and LUT. remove the LastPass icon as well

 - Configure the default merge branch.
 From the Settings page in the source control menu, the "Default merge branch" input should match that configured for other namespaces.